 11 Groat Market, Newcastle Upon Tyne, Tyne and Wear, Newcastle upon Tyne

-Probably not the most politically correct of pub names these days.
+It is probably not the most politically correct of pub names these days.
 However, it has its history from when wealthy people had black boys as their personal servants.
-These boys were most fashionable in the 18th and early 19th centuries, with wore brightly coloured liveries.
-This pub is found at Bigg Market, sometimes called the Groat Market, which may give an indication of its age as a groat or tuppence, which was the traditional name of a long-defunct English silver coin.
+These boys were most fashionable in the 18th and early 19th centuries.
+This pub is found at Bigg Market, sometimes called the Groat Market, which may give an indication of its age.
+Namely, a groat or tuppence was the traditional name of a long-defunct English silver coin.
 This coin had been in circulation since being minted at the time of Edward 2nd.
-The Black Boy is on three floors and the ghost is in residence on the second storey.
-Staff members have been treated to this dark figure manifesting, making a violent scream, with then an angry voice shouting ‘Get out, get out’.
+The Blackie Boy public house is on three floors.
+The ghost is in residence on the second storey.
+Staff members have been treated to this dark figure manifesting, making a violent scream, and then an angry voice shouting ‘Get out, get out’.